MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * The AWS web console included a GUI for graphically generating CloudFormation files.
 * To deploy the same stack across multiple accounts or regions, we can create a *StackSet*.
   * This grants a trusted account to execute a stack in multiple places without needed to customise the stack file and jump into each account/region to apply it individually.

+# Elastic MapReduce (EMR)
+* Service for provisioning big data clusters
+* Handles the creation and configuration of instances that meet the parameters set for cost and performance
+  * The cluster can be comprised of hundreds of EC2 instances running big data software (e.g. Apache Spark, Apache Hadoop)

+# OpsWorks
+* AWS-managed Chef and Puppet configuration tools
+  * Similar to Ansible
+* Perform server configuration or execute repetetive tasks automatically
+* Configuration as code

+# AWS WorkSpaces
+* Managed virtual desktop
+* Replaces the need for on-premise Virtual Desktop Interfaces (VDIs)
+* Charged based on usage (i.e. charged by the hour)
+* Integration with Microsoft AD
+* Staff have access to the same Windows or Linux environment from any machine with internet access
+* Connection is encrypted

+# AWS AppSync
+* AWS-managed GraphQL server
+* Data sourced from various backend services and exposed by AppSync as a GraphQL API that clinets can connect to
+  * Databased (e.g. DynamoDB)
+  * Lamdba
+  * EC2 backend servers
+* Commonly used to synchronise data between mobile and web applications
+* Also provides WebSocket support to push updates to many clients at once

+# Cost Explorer
+* An interface in the AWS console that provides reports about costs incurred in AWS accounts
+* Can select specific services or specific instances to see how much they are costing over time
+* Granularity of down to an hour precision
+* Supports forcasting of costs based on past usage
+* Generated savings plans to suggest ways to lower an AWS bill based on usage
+* The cost of Cost Explorer is based on the amount of datapoints being analysed in a report
+  * e.g. Analysing every hour over the course of 5 years will be more expensive than looking at the daily total over the course of 1 month.

+# Trusted Advisor
+* An account assessment service which analyses several aspects to provide recommendations on AWS usage:
+  * Cost optimisation
+  * Security
+  * Performance
+  * Fault tolerance
+  * Service limits
+* The basic checks are available to all customers
+* Only customers with the business or enterprise support plans can access the full suite of tests
+* Can fire CloudWatch alerts if a violation is detected
+* Can enable weekly update emails

+# AWS Well-Architected Framework
+* Comprises 6 pillars defining the principles necessary for the design of good cloud architectures.
+* A well-designed architecture should meet the requirements of all pillars.
+* AWS provides their *Well-Architected Tool* which is a questionaire regarding the usage of AWS and generated reports related to what is lacking with respect to the framework's principles.

+## Operational Excellence Pillar
+* Goals:
+  * Run systems that provide business value
+  * Monitor those systems
+  * Continuously improve
+* To achieve this:
+  * Use "___ as code" (Configuration, Infrastructure, etc...)
+  * Automate documentation creation
+  * Make frequent, small, reversible changes (agile)
+  * Refine/improve "ways of doing things" frequently
+  * Anticipate failures to plan how to recover from them
+  * Learn from failures to understand how to better anticipate them next time

+# Security Pillar
+* Goal: Protect information, systems, and assets without impacting business value.
+* To achieve this:
+  * Implement strong identity/permission management
+  * Monitor for unusual activity and automatically alert if suspicious
+  * Enable security procedures at each step through the architecture
+    * e.g. At the load balancer, at the EC2 instance, and in the application
+    * If one fails, there is a chance the security at other layers will catch it
+  * Protect data both at rest and in-flight
+  * Limit manual interactions with raw data (i.e. automate it away)
+  * Perform dry-runs of catastrophic security events to understand how to handle the situation

+## Reliability Pillar
+* Goals:
+  * Automatically handle changes in demand (i.e. scale)
+  * Recover from infrastructure disruptions/outages
+* To achieve this:
+  * Test/simulate possible/past failures
+  * Scale horizontally - the system should neither be over or under provisioned
+  * Maintains backups so that we can recover (at least partially) from a catastrophic failure

+## Performance Efficiency Pillar
+* Goal: Monitor and utilise new technology as it is released
+* To achieve this:
+  * Have the ability to go globally live within minutes (Use automated releases and infrastructure as code rather than manual processes)
+  * Utilise serverless technologies (So that time isn't spent on configuration of servers)
+  * Keep up-to-date with AWS's offerings

+## Cost Optimization Pillar
+* Goal: Run a system that provides the desired business value but at the lowest cost
+* To achieve this:
+  * Auto-scale
+  * Use services that charge based on what you use (Avoid services that have flat fees if it sits unused most of the time)
+  * Monitor/measure usage/utilisation
+  * Eliminate the use of on-premise infrastructure and data centres

+## Sustainability Pillar
+* Goal: Maximise the sustainability of your systems both at present and in the future
+* To achieve this:
+  * Consider whether your system will continue to be sustainable several years down the line
+  * Consider how to minimise the sustainability impact of the users of your service (e.g. ensure that your consumers do not need to buy new hardware to use your services)
+  * Maximise the utilisation of your existing assets before aquiring new assets (1 server running at 80% utilisation is more sustainable than 4 running at 20%).
+  * Use managed services - doing so means the cloud provider can more efficiently allocate resources across their entire customer base whilst providing the same level of service
+  * Opt to run systems in locations with a greater sustainability potential (e.g. AWS data centres in one region may have a better environmental committment, perhaps due to local government legislation, than another)
+  * Architect systems in a way that they have smooth and consistent load - this can be acheived by asynchronous processing and queueing of work items - scaling up and down frequently means that there will inevitably be periods of time where the system is over-provisioned.